The Canada Community-Building Fund

 Isometric City Graphic

 AMO administers the Fund to 443 municipalities in Ontario.
+Funding is provided by the Government of Canada.

-Canadian municipalities receive over $2 billion from the Canada Community-Building Fund (formerly known as the federal Gas Tax Fund) each year; Ontario's share is over $800 million.
+Canadian municipalities receive over $2.4 billion from the Canada Community-Building Fund (formerly known as the federal Gas Tax Fund) each year; Ontario's share is over $900 million.
 Funds are distributed to communities across the province on a per-capita basis.

 Updates & Profiles